sheikhmahmudulhasanshium/thikana/README.md

 > Guardians of your real estate legacy.

-Thikana (ঠিকানা) is a Bengali word for "address" or "home"—a place of belonging, stability, and identity.
+Thikana (ঠিকানা/ठीकানা) is a Bengali word for "address" or "home"—a place of belonging, stability, and identity.

 In a world where property management is fragmented and disorganized, Thikana provides a central, trusted system to bring structure, clarity, and trust to real estate ownership.
 It is designed for long-term reliability, serving not just as a tool, but as a digital guardian for your most valuable assets.